vijay03/cs360v-f20/project-1.md

 ## Project 1 - Paravirtual VMM

+Updates to README:
+1. Added compilation instructions for JOS in `Part 1 - VMM Bootstrap` on 09/17

 ### Introduction
 This project will guide you through writing a basic paravirtual hypervisor.
 We will use the JOS operating system running on a qemu emulator.
 Check the [tools page](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/tools.htm) for getting an overview of JOS and useful commands of QEMU.
 The main topics covered in this project are: bootstrapping a guest OS, programming extended page tables, emulating privileged instructions, and using hypercalls to implement hard drive emulation over a disk image file.

 ### Getting Started

-The source for this project is present in this repository: project-1.tar.gz Untar it with the following command: `tar -xvf project-1.tar.gz`
+The source for this project is present in this repository: [project-1.tar.gz](https://github.com/vijay03/cs378-f19/blob/master/project-1.tar.gz)
+Untar it with the following command: `tar -xvf project-1.tar.gz`

 Submitting code coming soon...